Reading Time: 17 minutes

 Nearby City: Bend, OR, Roseburg, OR, Klamath Falls, OR, Redmond, OR, Springfield, OR, Eugene, OR, Altamont, OR, and Lebanon, OR.

-Lake Billy Chinook is a reservoir surrounded by public land.
-It is located in Jefferson County, Oregon.
-The lake spreads in 1,600 areas and contains 72 mi (116 km) of shoreline.
+Lake Billy Chinook is a reservoir among the beautiful Oregon lakes surrounded by public land in Jefferson County, Oregon.
+This lake spreads over 1,600 areas and contains 72 mi (116 km) of shoreline.

 Google Map Link: https://goo.gl/maps/tW1PEvWPPP7mz6nf7